Flights to Cyprus

-Larnaka Airport, best for international flights to CyprusSince Cyprus is a small island, the vast majority of visitors come by air.
+Since Cyprus is a small island, the vast majority of visitors come by air.
 There are two airports in the south of the island: a small one in Paphos, and a larger, recently modernised one in Larnaka.
-There are several different airlines who operate flights to Cyprus from the UK and elsewhere.
-These include some budget airlines which operate direct flights.
-It also includes other airlines who provide more flexibility if you would prefer a stopover.
+There are several different airlines which operate flights to Cyprus from the UK and elsewhere.

-Note too that many airlines have both ‘economy’ priced seats, and super-economy too, which often sell out quickly.
+Note that many airlines have both ‘economy’ priced seats, and super-economy too, which often sell out quickly.
 If you find a good value flight on the dates you want, it is best to book it immediately.
 Sometimes even a few hours’ delay can lead to all those seats being taken.
 After that, only higher priced seats are available.

-Important: Make a note of what is included in your flight and what is extra.
-Some airlines include checked luggage in their basic fare, some do not.
-A few still provide free meals and drinks, while many charge extra, or sell snacks on board.
+A few airlines still provide free meals and drinks, but most charge extra, or sell snacks on board.
 Some airlines charge extra for paying by credit card.
 Then there are some which do not tell you the airport tax costs until you are about to finalise your transaction.
 A flight which appears excellent value at first glance may turn out to be quite expensive when you take into account the ‘extras’.
 Read the airline terms and conditions too, to find out whether flight dates can be changed if necessary.
 Check whether there is a refund if you have to cancel.
 You may want to take out flight insurance if this is likely to be a problem.

 Below are links to some of the airlines which we or friends have used for flights to Cyprus from the UK, in recent years.
 They are not the only options, however.
 If you have other recommendations, please let me know.
 If you are flying from somewhere other than the UK, you may sometimes find that it is better value to book a flight to London first.
 Then you can book a separate one to Cyprus and that may be better value than taking a direct flight.